qayqaq/aoyang-digital-garden/src/site/notes/Notes/2025/10/13/Variational Monte Carlo.md

 -   **Underlying Principle**: It combines two fundamental ideas: the **variational principle** of quantum mechanics, which guarantees the calculated energy is an upper bound to the true ground-state energy, and **Monte Carlo integration**, which is used to evaluate the necessary high-dimensional integrals.
 -   **How It Works**: The method involves (1) defining a physically-motivated, parameterized trial wavefunction, (2) using the Metropolis algorithm to sample configurations from the probability distribution defined by this wavefunction, and (3) optimizing the parameters to find the minimum possible energy for the chosen form of the wavefunction.
 -   **Key Limitation**: The accuracy of the Variational Monte Carlo (VMC) method is entirely limited by the functional form of the trial wavefunction.
 It is a biased method whose quality depends on the user's ability to construct a good ansatz.
--   **Primary Role**: VMC is used both as a standalone method for efficient, approximate calculations and as an essential first step for more accurate but computationally intensive methods like [[Notes/2025/10/13/Projector Quantum Monte Carlo\|Diffusion Monte Carlo (DMC)]].
+-   **Primary Role**: VMC is used both as a standalone method for efficient, approximate calculations and as an essential first step for more accurate but computationally intensive methods like [[Notes/2025/10/13/Diffusion Monte Carlo\|Diffusion Monte Carlo]].

 # Variational Monte Carlo